irhafidz/EnVIG/README.md

 # EnViz
 A systematic literature review of data visualization in energy-related areas.
-(Future) An initial curated gallery of Data Visualization in energy-related areas.
+(Future) An initial curated gallery of Data Visualization in energy domain.